BenjyNStrauss/SDP-detection-LLMs/README.md

 Output will be in the same format as the input.

-The LLM output parser standalone has not been tested.
+To use the parser:

 Place files in a directory "analysis" before running.
 If bugs occur, please email benjynstrauss@gmail.com with the stack trace.